 This week I spent two days in Helsinki, the capital of Finland.
-Unfortunately (in regards to photography) this wasn’t a vacation but a business trip.
-Fortunately (in regards to photography) we had a bit of time off here and there so I could take a few photos during the event.
+Unfortunately (in regard to photography) this wasn’t a vacation but a business trip.
+Fortunately (in regard to photography) we had a bit of time off here and there, so I could take a few photos during the event.
 The weather happened also to be on our side during both days.

 VMware vForum 2018 @ Finlandia Hall

 The day started with an early-morning train ride from Turku with three of my workmates.
 I was barely awake when we departed for Helsinki, so I wasn’t exactly keen to take any photos.
 On top of that, the Kupittaa train station isn’t exactly photogenic.
 After arriving at Helsinki, we half-ran to the Finlandia Hall to catch the keynote speech for this year’s VMware vForum event.